 You are welcome to approach the classroom teacher or the principal to arrange a meeting to discuss your child.

-A further contact is the Parent Liaison member on the Board of Trustees, please ring the office to get a contact number.
-The Parent Liaison can provide information about how the school operates and can suggest next steps for any issue you may have.
+A further contact is the Whanau Liaison member on the Board of Trustees, please ring the office to get a contact number.
+The Whanau Liaison can provide information about how the school operates and can suggest next steps for any issue you may have.

 The School also welcomes Parents’ direct input into School activities.

 Practical help is particularly needed in the following areas: